 LIFE AND LIGHT IN THE DARKNESS

-RRI seeks to bring comfort and healing to those undergoing the devastating ordeal of a natural or man-made disaster.
+RRI seeks to bring critical care and urgent relief to those undergoing this devastating ordeal .

 To provide life and light in the darkest times of our fellow man during a disaster.

 To work with local partners who can effectively follow up with our rescued victims in physical and emotional rehabilitation.